CHID Lab Projects

 The Community Data Project: Conversations For Social Change examines the role of data in community life and its potential to support social transformation in Providence, Rhode Island, and beyond.
 Over a twelve-month period, the CHID Lab team conducted an extensive qualitative research initiative involving over 30 community organizations and local leaders and explored how data is understood, utilized, and contested within community contexts.
 The Community Data Project contributes to broader discussions on data justice and the ethical use of information in advancing health equity and systemic change.

-The Transformation of Silence into Data is an interdisciplinary initiative that reimagines mammogram images and narrative testimony as interconnected forms of health data, particularly in the context of Black women’s experiences with breast cancer.
+The Transformation of Silence into Knowledge is an interdisciplinary initiative that reimagines mammogram images and narrative testimony as interconnected forms of health data, particularly in the context of Black women’s experiences with breast cancer.
 Anchored in the writings of Audre Lorde’s Cancer Journals, the project employs AI tools to annotate mammograms with narrative reflections.
-By integrating supervised machine learning platforms with literary insight, the project challenges biomedical models that reduce the body to image alone.
+By integrating supervised machine learning platforms with literary insight, the project challenges biomedical models that reduce the body to an image alone.
 Here, AI is not merely used to classify or detect but to ethically align visual data with Black feminist ways of knowing.
 This approach insists that health data is not only numeric or anatomical.
 It is emotional, historical, and political.
-In fusing medical annotation with embodied testimony, the project transforms diagnostic silence into multimodal, justice-oriented data that demands to be seen and heard.
+In fusing medical annotation with embodied testimony, the project transforms diagnostic silence into multimodal, justice-oriented narrative that demands to be seen and heard.

-The CHID Lab website is a collaborative effort of the following people:
+The CHID Lab website is a collaborative effort of the following people

-The CHID Lab Team
+The CHID Lab Team:

 Kim Gallon, Director